 Teams are formed in August when we have a reasonably accurate idea of how many players will sign up and how many teams we need to form.
-Although most teams are formed by the third week of August, the 10U, 12U and 14U divisions will be probably be announced around Tuesday September 1.
+Our objective is to try and have team rosters released prior to Labor Day weekend.

 No matter when teams are formed, we do not allow player notifications until an embargo date each year generally near the last day in August.
-The reason for this is that we otherwise will be swamped with calls and emails from people whose friends and neighbors have heard about their players' team assignments.
+The reason for this is so that we can ensure that all coaches are properly trained and certified and the verify balanced teams.